ryanshay18/P3_Parrots/README.md

 # BeakersTorts
 Billy Cherres, Valerie Militeeva, Lola Bulkin, Michael Iribarren

+# Scrum master ticket grading
+Evidence and links to code are in the project board Valerie 19/20- searched for and found api databases/ upgraded the home page with carousol Michael 19/20- deployed the website!
+Lola 19/20 - Created feedback page questions/ worked on Quiz questions page.
+Billy 17/20- Worked on database and create.py to define
 # Goals achieved
 Scrum Board has the official Tickets and is names of people assigned to each ticket.
 Scrum board link: https://github.com/valeriemiliteeva/BeakersTorts/projects/1